 I told him I was only visiting and thus, I was not really a potential student.
 I like to be honest and not misleading.
 With most school owners that would end the conversation.
 David James maintained the same happy smile and invited me to attended a few classes, at no charge whatsoever!
 I was being welcomed as a fellow black belt instructor.
 He said he would be honored to have me join them.

-I returned next week for two classes.
+Of course I was thrilled.
+I returned the next week for two classes.
 The lessons I would learn from David would stay with me.
 Years later I can still feel his presence, I can still relive the classes.

 The first lesson was his true martial character; his humility, his generosity, his ability to see the martial arts as a pure pursuit and not only as a business.

-During the class, David was a dynamo.
+During the class David was a dynamo.
 He moved around talking to everyone, motivating them and pushing everyone to their limit.
 Clearly his enthusiasm was being communicated to his students as they too encouraged one another.
 Here were two valuable lessons; 1.
-Always be enthusiastic in your teaching.
-And, 2.
-Each student must be a good partner; if it is not your turn to hit or kick but only to hold the bag, then you should actively encourage and motivate your partner to do his or her best.
+Always be enthusiastic in your teaching, and 2, Each student must be a good partner; if it is not your turn to hit or kick but only to hold the bag, then you should actively encourage and motivate your partner to do his or her best.
 As a result it was an amazing, high energy class.

 During the class I saw David turn periodically to a large folder.
-I noticed he had hundreds of lesson plans, clearly organized and well constructed.
-Since then I have followed his example and now I have a similar binder myself.
+I noticed he had hundreds of lesson plans, clearly organized and well constructed Since then I have followed his example and now I have a similar binder myself.
 It is important to come prepared to class.

 His students were powerful.
-I was working with one woman, Marlene, and boy could she pound that bag, and she was just a tiny thing, but strong and motivated.
+I was working with one woman, Marlene, and boy could she pound that bag, and she was just a tiny thing but strong and motivated.

 The kindness, the camaraderie, the generosity of spirit, the intensity of the training, made it an experience I have never forgotten, and one which I have gained so much from.